harsh99887766/harsh99887766/README.md

 ## 🧠 About Me

 🎓 IT Undergraduate @ PICT, Pune
-💻 Frontend Developer (React.js) • Aspiring Full Stack Developer
+💻 MERN Stack Developer • Passionate About AI/ML
 ⚡ 2★ on CodeChef | Passionate about problem solving and learning new technologies
 🚀 Keen on building robust and scalable web applications
 🏆 Hackathon Enthusiast | Always exploring new ideas